Diocese of Constance

-The Diocese of Constance (Latin: Dioecesis Constantinensis) was a former diocese of the Roman Catholic Church based in Konstanz on Lake Constance, under the patronage of Saints Pelagius and Conrad of Constance.
+The Diocese of Constance (Latin: Dioecesis Constantinensis) was a diocese of the Roman Catholic Church based in Konstanz on Lake Constance, under the patronage of Saints Pelagius and Conrad of Constance.
 It existed from approximately 585 until its dissolution in 1821.
 The German territories were incorporated into the newly established Archdiocese of Freiburg and Diocese of Rottenburg, while the Swiss territories were assigned to the Diocese of Chur and Diocese of Basel for administration.

 The diocese was part of the so-called Pfaffengasse and a core region of the Duchy of Swabia.